vonMule/bleeding-edge-ranciliopid/README.md

 BLEEDING EDGE MASTER VERSION

-Version 2.7.0 beta
+Version 2.7.0

 forked of the Rancilio-Silvia PID for Arduino described at http://rancilio-pid.de.

 ## Support / Contact
 You can chat with us directly using our [discord server](https://discord.gg/VA5ZeacFdw).

-## Most important features compared to rancilio-pid master:
+## Most important features compared to the original rancilio-pid software:
 1. New PID Controller "Multi-state PID with steadyPower (Bias)"
    - Target-Temperature for brewing and steaming (!) is automatically controlled by PID.
    - Auto-Tuning of all PID settings.
 No knowledge or special tunings required.